{{ summary.heading }}

 Open Graph

-A metadata protocol that describes a web page as a shareable object with a title, type, image, and canonical URL.
+A metadata protocol that describes a web page as a shareable object with fields such as title, type, image, and object URL.

 X card

-The social preview metadata family that uses twitter: tag names for card type, title, description, image, and image alt text.
+The metadata family that uses twitter: tag names to describe the card type, title, description, image, and image alt text for X previews.

 Canonical URL